Poll: More Virginia voters want Gov. Northam to stay than quit

 He has since said he would not resign, instead looking to "heal" the state.

-Soon after, two women alleged that Virginia's Democratic Lt.
-Gov. Justin Fairfax — next in line to the governorship — sexually assaulted them more than a decade ago.
+Soon after, two women alleged that Lt.
+Gov. Justin Fairfax — a Democrat next in line to the governorship — sexually assaulted them more than a decade ago.
 Fairfax has emphatically denied the allegations and said he will not resign.

-Additionally, Democratic state Attorney General Mark Herring — who follows Fairfax in the line of succession — later admitted that he too once wore blackface as a 19-year-old.
+Additionally, state Attorney General Mark Herring — also a Democrat and who follows Fairfax in the line of succession — later admitted that he, too, once wore blackface as a 19-year-old.
 Herring initially called on Northam to resign before making that admission, which included a profuse apology.

 The Quinnipiac poll showed an even split — 36 percent for and 36 percent against — on the question of whether Fairfax should resign.
 A majority, 54 percent to 24 percent, said he should not be impeached.
 The poll also found that a majority of Virginians said Herring should not resign (54 percent) or be impeached (63 percent).